Questions about Criminal Justice in Hampton, Norfolk, Portsmouth & Newport News, VA

 Contact us for a consultation

 Facing criminal charges is a traumatic experience.
-At the law firm of Thomas L. Hunter, P.C., our knowledgeable attorneys are standing by to provide you with reliable legal aid.
+At Hunter Law Firm, our knowledgeable attorneys are standing by to provide you with reliable legal aid.
 To speak with an understanding and highly qualified lawyer about your criminal defense matter, contact us online or call one of our four convenient offices —

 After police take you into custody, it is important to remember that you have certain inalienable rights.
 First, you have the right to remain silent.
 This is a right you should invoke immediately.
 Do not utter a word until your attorney arrives.
 Next, you have the right to an attorney, and if you cannot afford one, a public defender will be provided for you.
 In addition, all police questioning must cease if you request an attorney.